CLUS-Werbeagentur/clus-wp-boilerplate/README.md

 ```

+Import the **[acf-fields-import.json](acf-fields-import.json)** file to use the standard content elements for ACF.

 ### Start & Build

 Run `npm start` to started with development.

 Run `npm build` to generate a production build for deployment.

+## Updating packages

+Run `npm outdated` to see outdated packages.

+Run `npm update` to update packages (minor versions only).

+Run `npm install package@latest --save-dev` to update major versions of packages.

 ## Adding React